Wine Description for Riesling Berg Schlossberg Grosses Gewächs 2023 by Peter Jakob Kühn

 - Special Features

-- The first vintage in which Peter Jakob Kühn vinifies this great vineyard site as a Grosses Gewächs – a historic moment.
-The winery’s signature merges so clearly with the character of the site that something new and distinctive emerges.
-A wine with enormous ageing potential and yet already possessed of a moving presence.
+- The first vintage in which Peter Jakob Kühn produces Berg Schlossberg as a Grosses Gewächs – a historic moment.
+The winery’s signature blends so clearly with the site’s character that something new and distinctive emerges.
+A wine with enormous ageing potential.

 Profile